For severe or ongoing flare-ups of sciatic nerve pain, the condition may need to be treated so it does not get worse

-While the effects tend to be temporary (providing pain relief for as little as one week up to a year), and it does not work for everyone, an epidural steroid injection can be effective in providing relief from an acute episode of sciatic pain.
+While the effects tend to be temporary (providing pain relief for as little as one week up to a year), and it does not work for everyone, an epidural steroid injection can be effective in relieving acute sciatic pain.
 Importantly, it can provide sufficient relief to allow a patient to progress with a conditioning and exercise program.

 In addition to standard medical treatments, several alternative treatments have also been shown to provide effective sciatica pain relief for many patients.
 Three of the more common forms of alternative care for sciatica include chiropractic manipulation, acupuncture, and massage therapy.